dhvanim/musikalee/README.md

 # Set up React
 0. `cd ~/environment && git clone https://github.com/NJIT-CS490/musikalee && cd musikalee`
 1. Install your stuff!
-  a) `npm install && npm install -g webpack && npm install --save-dev webpack && npm install socket.io-client --save`
+  a) `npm install && npm install -g webpack && npm install --save-dev webpack && npm install socket.io-client --save && sudo pip install requests`
 :warning: :warning: :warning: If you see any error messages, make sure you use `sudo pip` or `sudo npm`.
 If it says "pip cannot be found", run `which pip` and use `sudo [path to pip from which pip] install` :warning: :warning: :warning:

 # Set up PSQL